 The report was fully discussed at the next ABC meeting, and the State Associations agreed with it in principle.
 The President of the time, Mr C.H.
 Green continued to serve until 1970.
 When he retired, Cliff Sorrell was elected, and under his guidance a five year plan was drawn up, and the ABC Constitution was updated.
 It became evident that the Council needed to meet more regularly, and annual meetings were instituted.

 In order to avoid confusion with the Australian Broadcasting Corporation, the name of the organization was changed to the National Band Council of Australia (NBCA) in 1968.
 The NBCA continues today in its role of coordinating the principles for the running of National Championships, although the detailed running of the Championships is carried out by the State Associations in rotation.

-To date the NBCA has had fourteen Presidents, the longest serving at 25 years being Mr C.H.
+To date the NBCA has had nineteen Presidents, the longest serving at 25 years being Mr C.H.
 Green from Queensland.
-There have been thirteen Secretaries and fourteen Life Members have been elected.
+There have been fourteen Secretaries/Executive Officers and fourteen Life Members have been awarded.
 All of these people have been most dedicated in serving the Australian band movement, and many have held senior administrative positions in the various State Associations.

 Much of this historical material was compiled from material written by the late Mr Cliff Sorrell MBE, brass band historian and Past President and Life Member of both the South Australian Band Association and the NBCA.

 - 1934 - 1937: Mr William J. Caught*

 - 1945 - 1970: Mr Charles H. Green*

 - 1970 - 1975: Mr Cliff F. Sorrell MBE*

 - - 1980: Mr Fred E. Hodgkinson MBE*